 This Day In History (1.20.97): Mark Jackson with 21 points and 22 assists during his Denver vacation

-Although the Nuggets weren’t going anywhere fast with or without Mark Jackson, having the the future NBA coach running fast breaks with Antonio McDyess and LaPhonso Ellis and Dale Ellis spotting up for three pointers was a highlight fans’ fantasy.
-He was also a fantasy god that season, since he was the only person outside of Stockton (10.5) averaging double figures in assists.
+Although the Nuggets weren’t going anywhere fast with or without Mark Jackson, having the future NBA coach running fast breaks with Antonio McDyess and LaPhonso Ellis while Dale Ellis was spotting up for three-pointers was a highlight fans’ fantasy.
+He was also a fantasy god that season since he was the only person outside of Stockton (10.5) averaging double figures in assists.

-One of his best games came on this day in 1997, when he racked up 21 points and season high 22 assists against the Nets in a 132-123 win (in regulation).
+One of his best games that season came on this day in 1997 when he racked up 21 points and a season-high 22 assists against the Nets in a 132-123 win (in regulation).
 Jackson would only play 11 more games with the run-and-gun Nuggets before going back to Indiana, where he continued to put up some of the best stats of his career.

 Speaking of gaudy stats.
 Flashback 45 years earlier and you have a 61-point, 36-rebound monster game from George Mikan to talk about…but I’ll save that story for another day.